 The Superior Watershed Partnership’s (SWP) Upper Great Lakes Stewardship Initiative (Upper GLSI) is announcing new 2018-2019 school year Great Lakes education grants for K-12 schools in Marquette, Alger, Delta and Schoolcraft counties.
 Individual grant awards can be up to $1,000.
 Past program awards have supported projects including but not limited to: sustainable schoolyard pollinator and vegetable gardens, construction of traditional North American boats later used for outdoor science-based field trips, as well as river and water quality studies incorporating salmon in the classroom and a special U.P. rivers exhibit at the Marquette Regional History Center.

 Funding is available to K-12 educators but schools are encouraged to collaborate with community partners.
 Grants are intended to inspire youth to participate in academic projects that lead to stewardship within the Great Lakes watershed and serve as a catalyst for place-based service learning in schools and communities in the Upper Peninsula.
 The grants are also intended to encourage teachers to implement what they learn through professional development.
 Funding may be used to support substitute teacher release time, transportation, professional learning activities, supplies and materials, community events/presentations, partner time, and mileage.
-Individual grant awards will range between $250 and $2,500.
-All awarded grant funds must be spent and final reports submitted to SWP by June 30, 2017.
+Individual grant awards will range between $250 and $1,000.
+Projects will be funded through June 30, 2019.